whelanh/myKinoiteNightly/README.md

       Image base:    quay.io/fedora-ostree-desktops/kinoite-nightly:rawhide

-For those interested in the Cosmic Desktop, I've also added a recipe for **Fedora Cosmic Atomic: rawhide**:

-      Image base:    quay.io/fedora-ostree-desktops/cosmic-atomic:rawhide

-The Cosmic recipe is otherwise identical to the Kinoite recipe in terms of added packages, Ublue features, etc.

 ## ⏭️ Changes

 The nightly Kinoite build images use the COPR solopasha git repos for the latest in-development KDE and KDE-gear packages. *See https://tim.siosm.fr/blog/2023/01/20/introducing-kinoite-nightly-beta/ for further details.* A number of Universal Blue packages are included in order to provide some of the features of a UBlue "dx" experience.
 See [/recipes/recipe-nvidia.yml](https://github.com/whelanh/myKinoiteNightly/blob/main/recipes/recipe-nvidia.yml) file for details on what I've added.

 Some custom ujust 'recipes' are provided to install homebrew, Universal Blue's Aurora brew bundle, and a curated list of flatpaks if desired.
 See [/files/system/usr/share/ublue-os/just/60-custom.just](https://github.com/whelanh/myKinoiteNightly/blob/main/files/system/usr/share/ublue-os/just/60-custom.just) for the list of flatpaks.

+For those interested in the Cosmic desktop as an alternative login option, I've also added ryanbex/cosmic-epoch COPR repo and `cosmic-desktop` to the installed package list.

 ### Additional available ujust commands